netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 datastore, the same txid value as the versioned node in running MUST be used.

-- If the versioned node is different in the candidate store than in the running datastore, the server has a choice of what to return.
+- If the versioned node is different in the candidate datastore than in the running datastore, the server has a choice of what to return.
 The server MAY return the special "txid-unknown" value "!".
 If the txid-unknown value is not returned, the server MUST return